daiHash/codeview-api/README.md

 ## Description

-Save any code snippet that you have used and keep and access it easily as a memo.
+Save any code snippet that users have used and keep and access it easily as a memo.

 ## Installation